ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 * The credentials are correct and set properly in your inventory with the ``ansible_user`` and ``ansible_password`` variables.

-* The user is a member of the local Administrators group, or has been explicitly granted access.
+* The user is a member of the local Administrators group or has been explicitly granted access.
 You can perform a connection test with the ``winrs`` command to rule this out.

 * The authentication option set by the ``ansible_winrm_transport`` variable is enabled under ``Service\Auth\*``.